Sunnova Energy International Inc. (NOVA) Shares Down Despite Recent Market Volatility

-Sunnova Energy International Inc. (NYSE: NOVA)’s stock price has decreased by -10.68 compared to its previous closing price of 14.70.
-However, the company has seen a fall of -19.50% in its stock price over the last five trading days.
+Sunnova Energy International Inc. (NYSE: NOVA)’s stock price has decreased by -1.86 compared to its previous closing price of 12.93. but the company has seen a -24.55% decline in its stock price over the last five trading sessions.
 Barron’s reported on 11/11/22 that California Proposal Sends Solar Stocks Soaring

 Is It Worth Investing in Sunnova Energy International Inc. (NYSE: NOVA) Right Now?